Advanced Flow Management

 Now in more detail:

 Do not build loops(= an arrangement of multiple junctions that lets the contents flow in circles).
 Just because this mod lets you do it doesn’t mean you should.
-If you do build them, then the flow of nearby conduits might behave strange and unintended.
+If you do build them, then the flow of nearby conduits might behave strangely and unintended.
+Use bridges or other intermediate buldings that have intake/output to break the loop.

 Switch flow directions only in fully built networks.
-If you switch a flow direction of a junction that is part of an unfinished network, then that flow direction may get switched back while that network is being built.
+If you switch a flow direction of a junction that is part of an unfinished network that is still under construction, then that flow direction may get switched back while that network is being built.

-AFM is fully compatible with High Pressure Applications:
+AFM is fully compatible with High Pressure Applications (RIP Ronivan):

 you can configure both flow directions and flow priorities of the modded conduits.